4levels/strapi-plugin-import-content-i18n/README.md

 ### Media import
 Is currently broken as there's no way to stream a file directly into Strapi.
 See https://github.com/4levels/strapi/commit/4ed25fbdf1d1c2e26bc127c02dc95fd87488814c

+#### Extend strapi-plugin-upload
+To have the media import working seamlessly (without the need to store the files on the server first) we need a small change in the Strapi Upload service as shown in the related PR here: https://github.com/strapi/strapi/pull/10283
+In order to already use this, you can extend this service as follows:

+1. create the directory if not existing
+   `mkdir -p extensions/upload/services`
+2. copy the original service file from Strapi
+   `cp node_modules/strapi-plugin-upload/services/Upload.js extensions/upload/services/`
+3. adjust the imports where needed, currently only at line 23 `const { bytesToKbytes } = require('strapi-plugin-upload/utils/file');`
+4. apply the fix from the PR - currently on line 93 `readBuffer = file && file.buffer || await util.promisify(fs.readFile)(file.path);`

 ## Caveats - dragons
 This code is only tested running locally using Strapi and online using Platform.sh in a development environment.
-There's at least one glitch in the mappig table where blurring an input field forces a scroll up.
-There's definitely much bigger issues to be found as well, this is merely an attempt to make a usable import feature and move on afterwards as this is a one off operation.
+There's definitely issues to be found, this is merely an attempt to make a usable import feature and move on afterwards as this is a one-off operation.
+However since this plugin serves a much wanted feature - almost 700 votes on #23  https://portal.productboard.com/strapi/ - I think more people can benefit from this.